okTurtles/group-income/docs/Getting-Started-frontend.md

     + __Designer note:__ Generally as a designer you can ignore this folder.
 Most of the JavaScript that designers need can either be `require`'d (see the next section) or created directly within `.vue` or `.ejs` files.
 - `sass/` - These are used (along with the Bulma framework) to generate the css files for the site.
 Can contain either `.sass` or `.scss` files.
 - `assets/` - Grunt simply copies the folders within here to the output directory: `dist/`.
 This is where you drop in CSS files, images, and any other static assets.
     + __Developer note:__ Currently we do not [translate](https://github.com/gruntjs/grunt-contrib-sass), optimize, minify, or [fingerprint](http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark) any of these assets, but we will (using grunt).
-We won't, however, be "bundling" these assets via Webpack or browserify.
+We won't, however, be "bundling" these assets via Webpack or rollup.
 "Bundling" refers to the practice of concatenating js, css (sometimes [even images!](https://github.com/webpack/file-loader)) and putting into a single `.js` file.
 This might have [made sense in the HTTP/1.0 days](https://jakearchibald.com/2016/link-in-body), however HTTP/2.0 makes this bizarro practice [totally unnecessary](https://blog.cloudflare.com/http-2-for-web-developers/).

 ----